GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 ## Config Connector

-Config Connector is an addon for Kubernetes that allows users to manage Google Cloud infrastructure such as Cloud Storage, Pub/Sub, or Cloud SQL through
+Config Connector is an addon for Kubernetes that you can use to manage Google Cloud infrastructure such as Cloud Storage, Pub/Sub, and Cloud SQL through
 Kubernetes-style declarative APIs.

 We recommend that you install Config Connector in a separate cluster in a separate Google Cloud project, the _host project_.
 The other projects, where Google